psanan/pcilupack/README.md

 # PETSc ILUPACK Plugin
 Maintained by [Patrick Sanan](www.patricksanan.com) (@psanan)

-This is a prototype of two plugin for [PETSc][1] which allows the use of preconditioners from [ILUPACK][2], by [Matthias Bollhoefer][3].
+This is a prototype of two plugins for [PETSc][1] which allows the use of preconditioners from [ILUPACK][2], by [Matthias Bollhoefer][3].

 The first, `PCILUPACK`, wraps the multi-level ILU solver in ILUPACK.